We know our patients have questions about COVID-19 vaccines. Find answers here.

 No. The CDC has recommended that people who are eligible to receive a COVID-19 booster shot can choose which brand vaccine they’d like to receive.
 You may choose to receive the same vaccine you received before, or select a different brand for your booster shot.
 However, mRNA vaccines (Pfizer-BioNTech or Moderna) are preferred in most situations.

 For more information, visit the CDC’s list of FAQs.

 The Pfizer-BioNTech vaccine is fully approved by the U.S. Food and Drug Administration (FDA) for use in individuals 16 years and older.
-It is available under Emergency Use Authorization (EUA) for people aged 5-15 years.
+It is available under Emergency Use Authorization (EUA) for people aged 6 months-15 years.